NikKowPHP/social-brain/a.md

 For many of us, the word "no" feels like a social hand grenade, threatening **Relatedness**.
 The key is to honor your own **Autonomy** without catastrophically threatening the other person's **Relatedness** and **Status**.

-#### **The Practice: The "Validate, State, Offer" Protocol**
+#### **The Practice: The "Validate, State, Offer" Script**

-A masterful "no" is a three-part protocol that protects the relationship while holding the boundary.
+A masterful "no" is a three-part script that protects the relationship while holding the boundary.

 1.  **Validate the Request (Reward Status & Relatedness):** Acknowledge the value and legitimacy of their request.
     *   *"Thank you so much for thinking of me for this."*